collapsed-stacks/startups/questions/12648/are-there-ways-to-receive-payments-on-the-site-without-business.md

 - tagged: `payment`
 - score: 1

-<p>Are there ways to receive payments on the site without establish business?
+Are there ways to receive payments on the site without establish business?
 I thought about PayPal but it require business account for this purpose.
-Does somebody know something?</p>
+Does somebody know something?

 ## No Answers